unitreerobotics/unitree_model/README.md

-# unitree_models
+# unitree_model
-This is a repository providing Unitree's robot models
+This is a repository providing Unitree's robot 3D models for different environments.

 # Add usd files
 Adding usd files of H1, H2 and Go2.
 The motion of fingers in 'H1_with_hand.usd' should refer to its 'urdf'(link :